Tiberius Claudius Cogidubnus: Villa at Fishbourne

 Barry Cunliffe (the archaeologist who uncovered Fishbourne) has put forward the theory that Fishbourne Roman Palace was Cogidubnus's royal seat.
 Certainly the early phase of the palace, which dates to around AD 65, could have belonged to him or to one Tiberius Claudius Catuarus, whose inscribed gold ring was found in excavations close by.
 Miles Russell, however, has suggested that, as the main constructional phase of the palace proper at Fishbourne seems to have been in the early AD 90s, during the reign of the emperor Domitian who built the Domus Flavia, a palace of similar design upon the Palatine Hill in Rome, Fishbourne may instead have been built for Sallustius Lucullus, a Roman governor of Britain of the late 1st century.
 Lucullus may have been the son of the British prince Adminius.

-In fiction

-Tiberius Claudius Cogidubnus appears in the Cambridge Latin Course Books II and III and lives in the Palace of Fishbourne mentioned above.
-He falls ill during the book and moves to Bath, since he believes the sacred baths can cure him of his illness, but he meets Salvius.
-In the books, he is in the middle of a conspiracy against his life, headed by the wicked Salvius and the Emperor Domitian.
-He dies under house arrest in the spring of 83, after being ill for some time, and his will is recreated by Salvius in order to give himself the Palace of Fishbourne.

-He is also the central character in Mark Patton's novel, An Accidental King, and a minor character in Douglas Jackson's novel, Claudius.

-He is the father of the central characters of They of Rome.

-He is a minor character in Lindsey Davis's novels, A Body in the Bath House. and The Jupiter Myth.

-He is the first-person protagonist in Linda Proud's novel Chariot of the Soul, in which he describes his education in Rome, studying Stoicism with Seneca, and his return to Britain charged with the mission of persuading the tribal kings not to resist the invasion of the Romans.

-He is mentioned in Ben Aaronovitch's novel Broken Homes, where he is one of the "Rivers of London”, and in Simon Scarrow’s novel ‘Under the Eagle’.